aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 ### Al Kharid
 - Restore run energy by entering and exiting clan wars portal to the west.
 - Clan wars bank.
-    - **[BANK]**: Wizard hat, staff, all mind/air/water runes, 5 wizard mind bombs,
+    - **[BANK]**: Wizard hat, staff, all mind/air/water runes, 5 wizard mind bombs, log, tinderbox, mold, copper, tin, milk, egg, flour
     - ![bank](https://i.imgur.com/CtGxNt9.png)
-    - log, tinderbox, mold, copper, tin, milk, egg, flour
 - Walk to Al Kharid Palace.
 - Start PAR **[1]**.
 - Smelt bronze bar in furnace to the west.
 - Talk to Osman to learn what to do **[1,2]**.
-- Talk to Osman to give bar and mold.
+- Talk to Osman again to give bar and mold.
 - Home teleport.
 - Start CA by talking to cook in Lumby Kitchen.
 - Finish CA by talking to cook again.
 - Reclaim runes at magic tutor.
 - Walk to chicken coop east of Draynor manor.
-- Light fire as soon as you get there chicken coop.
+- Light fire as soon as you get in the chicken coop.
 - Watch this fire and kill chickens, and pick up the ashes quickly.
 - Kill 25 chickens with magic:
     - Pick up 25 bones in the process.